sel8888/harmonic-shape-transform-2026-koncept/README.md

 > — Isaac Newton
 >
 >
-!Hypothesis after testing: HST harmonic note improves ANY spectral method as initialization!
+💡 "Hypotesis after testing HST Harmonic Note improves ANY spectral method as initialization."

 ### A New Concept for Shape Transformation Using Harmonic Notes